Triadai/react-multiselect/README.md

 ### placeholder

 Text to initially display in the filter input box.
+Defaults to an empty string.

-### onChange
+### onChange(selections)

-Called when items are selected or deselected.
-The parameter is an object containing the ids of items in the list as keys and either true or false as the values to indicate whether or not an item is selected.
+Called after items are selected or deselected.
+The parameter is an object where the keys are item ids and the values are true or false to indicate whether or not an item is selected.
+Use this even when you need a summary of changes and not individual selections or deselections as they occur.

+### onItemSelected(item)

+Called whenever an item is selected.
+The parameter is an object containing the item's id and text.
+Use this when you want to capture selections as they occur.

+### onItemDeselected(item)

+Corresponding event for onItemSelected that is called whenever an item is deselected.

 ## CSS